Trying to Stay Healthy When You Travel? Yes it is Possible

 So you're taking an international trip.
 You've bough the appliance converters, had your passport picture taken, and have your passport in hand, have your reservations, have travel tips and guides―pretty much everything is in gear for you to go.
 But there is one thing you may not have considered.

 The Center for Disease Control recommends not only before you travel, but also in general, to make sure you are current on your vaccination schedule.
-Too often, adults think that they're 'finished' with vaccines because they had all of them when they were younger.
-That is not the case.
+Adults think that they're 'finished' with vaccines because they had all of them when they were younger.
 Adults need to get boosters or another series of vaccines to make sure they are protected against disease.

 There are obvious things you can do to stay healthy when you travel.
 Drink bottled water, soft drinks, and juices.
 Stay away from raw fish and meat.
 Make sure the food you consume is cooked properly and served to you at the right temperature.